home-assistant/home-assistant.io/source/_components/cover.rflink.markdown

 After configuring the RFLink Somfy RTS you have to add the cover to the configuration like any other RFlink device.

-RFLink sensor ID's are composed of: protocol, id and gateway.
+RFLink cover ID's are composed of: protocol, id and gateway.
 For example: `RTS_0100F2_0`.

-Once the ID of a cover is known it can be used to configure the sensor in HA, for example to add it to a different group, hide it or configure a nice name.
+Once the ID of a cover is known it can be used to configure the cover in HA, for example to add it to a different group, hide it or configure a nice name.

 Assigning name to a cover: